maciej-makowski/giphy-rs/README.md

 the object ID / request params and I will patch the response model.

 ## Features
+By default both `sync` and `async` API dependencies are included with the library.
+If you do not need and `async` support, you can reduce the dependency size and build time by only loading `feature = ["sync"]`.

 ## Usage and examples
 See [Crate documentation] and [examples]